 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied in all the years presented, except as described below.

-2.1 Basis of preparation
+2.1 Basis of preparation, statement of compliance with IFRS and going concern assumption

-These financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
+These financial statements are prepared according to Book 2 of the Civil Code of Aruba and in accordance with International Financial Reporting Standards (IFRS).
 They have been prepared under the historical cost convention, as modified by the revaluation of land and buildings, investment properties, derivative financial instruments and financial assets at fair value through profit or loss, which are carried at fair value.
 The financial statements are prepared using the going concern basis of accounting.